cloud-native-toolkit/inventory-kafka-nodejs/README.md

 ### Operator Setup

-  Follow the Instructions at the following link to setup [Confluent](https://github.ibm.com/ben-cornwell/confluent-operator).
+  Follow the Instructions at the following link to setup [Confluent](https://github.ibm.com/ben-cornwell/confluent-operator) on OpenShift.

   Be sure to record the `global.sasl.plain.username` and `global.sasl.plain.password` from the `values` file in the `confluent-operator` directory for the `Secret Creation` step below.